Hyperbaric medicine: Viewports

+The window is examined to detect crazing, cracks, blisters, discolouration, scratches or pits.

+Operating pressures

+The operating pressure depends on the application.
+Chambers used for clinical hyperbaric oxygen therapy commonly have a maximum allowable working pressure of 35 psi with a maximum of about 150 psi Chambers used for support of commercial or military diving operations and for research may have a maximum allowable working pressure of up to 1000 psi.

 Oxygen supply

 In the larger multiplace chambers, patients inside the chamber breathe from either "oxygen hoods" – flexible, transparent soft plastic hoods with a seal around the neck similar to a space suit helmet – or tightly fitting oxygen masks, which supply pure oxygen and may be designed to directly exhaust the exhaled gas from the chamber.
 During treatment patients breathe 100% oxygen most of the time to maximise the effectiveness of their treatment, but have periodic "air breaks" during which they breathe chamber air (21% oxygen) to reduce the risk of oxygen toxicity.
 The exhaled treatment gas must be removed from the chamber to prevent the buildup of oxygen, which could present a fire risk.
 Attendants may also breathe oxygen some of the time to reduce their risk of decompression sickness when they leave the chamber.
 The pressure inside the chamber is increased by opening valves allowing high-pressure air to enter from storage cylinders, which are filled by an air compressor.
 Chamber air oxygen content is kept between 19% and 23% to control fire risk (US Navy maximum 25%).
 If the chamber does not have a scrubber system to remove carbon dioxide from the chamber gas, the chamber must be isobarically ventilated to keep the CO2 within acceptable limits.

-A soft chamber may be pressurised directly from a compressor. or from storage cylinders.
+A soft chamber may be pressurized directly from a compressor. or from storage cylinders.

 Smaller "monoplace" chambers can only accommodate the patient, and no medical staff can enter.
 The chamber may be pressurised with pure oxygen or compressed air.
 If pure oxygen is used, no oxygen breathing mask or helmet is needed, but the cost of using pure oxygen is much higher than that of using compressed air.
 If compressed air is used, then an oxygen mask or hood is needed as in a multiplace chamber.
 Most monoplace chambers can be fitted with a demand breathing system for air breaks.
 In low pressure soft chambers, treatment schedules may not require air breaks, because the risk of oxygen toxicity is low due to the lower oxygen partial pressures used (usually 1.3 ATA), and short duration of treatment.

 For alert, cooperative patients, air breaks provided by mask are more effective than changing the chamber gas because they provide a quicker gas change and a more reliable gas composition both during the break and treatment periods.